 Tom is a long-time San Francisco leader who has served the City for four decades as a teacher, School Board President, President of the San Francisco Board of Supervisors, and history-making member of the State Assembly.
 Tom was elected to the San Francisco School Board in 1990, where he served until 1994 and was twice elected President of the School Board.
 In 1994, Tom won citywide election to the San Francisco Board of Supervisors.
 In 2000, after the institution of district elections, he was elected District 9 Supervisor.
 He served as President of the Board of Supervisors from 1998 to 2002.
 Tom served in the California State Assembly November 2008 until 2014, when he left office because of term limits.
 His many landmark accomplishments include: passing the Healthy San Francisco program, which made San Francisco the first city in America to provide universal health care access and sponsoring sweeping campaign finance reform and ethics laws to minimize the influence of special interest money on elections and to open government to public participation.
 He authored: “Great Schools for a Great City” which added $300 million to San Francisco public schools, legislation that established San Francisco’s Rainy Day Fund, a Hetch Hetchy water system improvement bond measure that created 28,000 jobs, domestic partners legislation to extend marriage privileges to domestic partners, the landmark Seth's Anti-Bullying Law, a Domestic Workers Bill of Rights, and the Trust Act which gave communities the right to opt-out of the controversial Secure Communities enforcement program.
 Finally, Tom authored a bill to close Proposition 13 corporate loopholes, which passed the Assembly in 2014 on a bipartisan 56-8 vote.

-Tony Thurmond was elected to represent California’s 15th Assembly District in November 2014.
-The district includes the East Bay communities that stretch along the I-80 corridor from Hercules to Oakland, including Albany, Berkeley, Emeryville, Piedmont, El Cerrito, Pinole, Richmond, San Pablo, El Sobrante, and Kensington.
+Tony Thurmond was elected California State Superintendent of Public Instruction in November 2018.
+Prior to that election Thurmond represented California’s 15th Assembly District from 2014-2018.
 First elected to the Richmond City Council in 2005, Thurmond served as Council Liaison to Richmond’s Youth Commission, the Workforce Investment Board and the West Contra Costa Unified School District.
-His priorities in the Assembly will be a continuation of his priorities as a non-profit leader, school board member, and as a city councilmember.
-Specifically, Tony plans to focus on improving the local and statewide economy, improving education from the ground up, and preventing crime.
-As a community advocate, Thurmond has helped create job training and workforce housing programs that can serve as a model for state efforts at poverty reduction.
-Further, he recognizes that creating sustainable jobs for California youth is a successful way to reinvest in local communities.
-Immediately prior to his election to the Assembly, Thurmond’s project, CEO Youth, was improving school attendance and reducing dropout rates—issues that he will continue to prioritize in the Assembly.
+Immediately prior to his election to the Assembly, Thurmond’s project, CEO Youth, was improving school attendance and reducing dropout rates—issues that he will continue to prioritize as Superintendent.
 He recognizes that jobs, education, and crime are interrelated challenges.
 A Fellow in the Annie E. Casey Foundation’s Children and Family Fellowship program, Tony is a graduate and former student body president of Temple University.
 He did his graduate work at Bryn Mawr College (Bryn Mawr, PA) where he received dual Masters Degrees in Law and Social Policy and Social Work.
 He lives in Richmond, California.

 Nick was elected to the BART Board on November 4, 2014.
 He represents District 8, which includes portions of San Francisco.
 Nicholas launched RenGen Energy, a company that developed and built renewable energy power plants.
 Nicholas quickly grew the business, building over $100m of solar power plants and providing thousands of homes and businesses clean electricity.
 He worked closely with communities and local governments to create consensus and generate well-paying local jobs.
 A lifelong Democrat, Nicholas has been fighting for a just and sustainable future ever since he first knocked on doors for John Kerry’s presidential campaign in college.
 He was appointed by Mayor Ed Lee to San Francisco’s Environment Commission, and helped bring low-cost loans to San Franciscans looking to upgrade their homes to make them more comfortable and energy efficient.
 Nicholas has pressured the city to plan for significantly improved speed, reliability and frequency of buses on Geary Blvd, and co-authored an influential review of Caltrans, the state transportation agency, which identified structural issues in the organization that encouraged urban sprawl and led to poor performance.
 The report spurred much needed action in Sacramento.
 Nicholas’s commitment to world-class public transportation is grounded in his family, and his community.
 He volunteers with numerous non-profit and community groups -- serving on the board of the Jewish Community Relations Council, the California League of Conservation Voters and as the founder of Leadership For a Clean Economy.
 Nicholas graduated from Harvard.
 He lives in Pacific Heights with his wife Tali, whom he met in college.
 In their spare time they like exploring the city on foot, and cooking for each other and friends.